Data Protection Policy

-Changes to this notice
+Changes to this Notice

-- Personal and family details (including emergency contact details)
+- Personal and family details

 - Financial information

-- Education and student records
+- Education records

-- Disciplinary and attendance records
+- Attendance and disciplinary records

 - Relevant employment details

-- Images, for authentication and identification purposes
+- Images for identification

 - Goods or services provided

-- Racial or ethnic origin
+- Race or ethnic origin,

-- Political opinions
+- Political opinions,